KunWuLuan/kuberay/historyserver/README.md

 Password: minioadmin
 ```

+> [!IMPORTANT]
-Before deploying the Ray cluster, you also need to create a new bucket `ray-historyserver-log` in the minio UI for
+> Before deploying the Ray cluster, you also need to create a new bucket `ray-historyserver-log` in the minio UI for
 uploaded logs:

 ![create_bucket](https://github.com/KunWuLuan/kuberay/blob/0a70a0e354db13d005e90de9817e8a87308e4810/historyserver/assets/create_bucket.png)